 It’s a brilliant counter, because Michael, throughout his career as a professional skeptic, has portrayed conservative Christians as Luddites, individuals whose irrational fear and suspicion of science and technology leaves them looking like Neanderthals.
 Ray, very effectively, turned the tables on Michael by implicating him and his fellow “WE ALL DIE” atheists as ignorant, in-grown, and narrow-minded, unwilling to recognize or accept new technological advances:

 “The Luddite philosophy remains very much alive as an ideological inclination, but as a political and economic movement, it remains just below the surface of contemporary debate.”
 From: The Age of Spiritual Machines.

-Molly: This confirms your suspicion that Michael was a mouthpiece for “WE ALL DIE” atheist leaders who feared that their reign as the Rulers of Secularism was about to end.
+Molly: This confirms your suspicion that Michael is a mouthpiece, for “WE ALL DIE” atheist leaders who fear that their reign as the Rulers of Secularism is about to end.